-Fortunately, unlike some spectacle restaurants, Under is earnestly promising cuisine worthy of its spectacular view.
-Its proprietors have engaged Danish chef Nicolai Ellitsgaard Pedersen, formerly of the acclaimed Restaurant Måltid, to create a seafood-centric menu that makes generous use of local produce—some of it foraged from nearby forests and some of it gathered from an undersea garden.
+Under also promises a seafood-centric menu worthy of the restaurant’s view.
+Danish chef Nicolai Ellitsgaard Pedersen, formerly of the acclaimed Restaurant Måltid, makes generous use of local produce—some of it foraged from nearby forests and some of it gathered from an undersea garden.
 A full meal from the Immersion Menu, which is “set” but will change seasonally, starts from 2,250 Norwegian krone (US$264), not including beverages.